quentinbutler/okta-auto-archive-slack-tool/README.md

 ## Problem

-Having old, inactive slack channels piles up and clogs a Slack instances channel list.
-There isn't a native feature (as of this writing) that offer an auto-archive solution which helps keep things tidied up.
+Having old, inactive slack channels can pile up and clog a Slack workspace.
+There isn't a native feature (as of this writing) that offers an auto-archive solution that helps keep things tidied up.

 ## Solution

-Build an auto-archive tool with reporting that utilize Okta Workflows with custom API actions:
+An tool that auto-archives slack channels based on inactivity.

 1. Use conversations.list to list all channels in a Slack team